mastilver/silex-technical-test/README.md

 The Tasks
 ------
 * Create a new route matching "/", the home route.
+[DONE]
 	* Load in the latest 10 articles in the database
 	* Display them in a list to the user displaying title and short description.
 	* Give the user a link to click to view the full article.
 * Modify the article view route to display the article, rather than the simple test that is currently there.
+[DONE]
-* Install Twig Via Composer as per these [instructions](http://silex.sensiolabs.org/doc/providers/twig.html)
+* Install Twig Via Composer as per these [instructions](http://silex.sensiolabs.org/doc/providers/twig.html) [DONE]
 * Rather than responding inline with some html, use [Twig](http://twig.sensiolabs.org/) templates for the home and article routes.
+[DONE]
-* Use [twitter bootstrap](http://twitter.github.com/bootstrap/) for your templates
+* Use [twitter bootstrap](http://twitter.github.com/bootstrap/) for your templates [DONE]

 Extras..
 ------